 Grant Taylor and Jason Dill during the Alien Workshop days

 This is just the first 20 years

 Grant shows no signs of stopping.
 He plans on skating and traveling as long as he can.
-This look back on the first 20 years of his career with Volcom is nearly just the halfway point, if that.
-We look forward to the next 20 years of skateboarding with Grant Taylor, Thrasher Magazine’s Jake Phelps put it best “Skate Rats forever!”
+This look back on the first 20 years of his career with Volcom is a testament to his unwavering passion for skateboarding and Volcom is equally excited to continue the journeys where ever the energy pulls us.
+We look forward to many more years of skateboarding with Grant Taylor, Thrasher Magazine’s Jake Phelps put it best “Skate Rats forever!”

 A lookback on some of Grant’s Volcom ad’s